microsoft/workspace-tools/README.md

 - yarn workspaces
 - pnpm workspaces

+# Environment Variables

+## GIT_MAX_BUFFER: git operation maxBuffer

+Override this value with "GIT_MAX_BUFFER" environment variable.
+By default, it is using 500MB (as opposed to the default node.js maxBuffer of 1MB)

+## PREFERRED_WORKSPACE_MANAGER

+Sometimes multiple package manager files are checked in.
+It is necessary to hint to `workspace-tools` which manager is used: `yarn`, `pnpm`, `rush`

 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a